The more severe, and the more early onset eczema, the more likely to be a food allergy.

-As a junior doctor in the hospital, I would talk to the mothers who had babies with severe eczema.
+Dr Ford says that as a junior doctor in the hospital, I would talk to the mothers who had babies with severe eczema.
 In those days, these children were admitted to hospital under the dermatologist for intensive steroid and antibiotic treatment.
 Many of these mothers would tell me that some foods they were offering were causing of the bad outbreaks – especially milk, egg and wheat.
 If this was true, this meant that these babies could be treated (and cured) for their underlying disease rather than just concentrate on dressing the skin.

 Enthusiastically, I applied to set up the clinical trial using the double-blind food challenge technique (this was in 1978).
 However, my senior pediatric colleagues were negative and skeptical.
 They told me that food allergy was “a figment of the parent’s imagination”.
 Nevertheless, with 126 children and their willing parents, we successfully carried out this study.
 We did find a link with eczema.
 We did find significant relationships between egg/milk allergy reactions, and with positive skin tests to these foods, and with atopic illness (including eczema/ atopic dermatitis).

 (see paper: “Egg and cows’ milk allergy in children.”
 Ford, Fergusson.
 Arch Dis Child.
 1980;55(8):608-10).

 After this gratifying experience (30 years ago) I have continued to investigate all eczema children for food allergy, gluten sensitivity and inhalant allergy.
 By paying close attention to these underlying triggers, these children get very much better, their families are happier and have less stress: and a reduced need for on-going steroid usage.

 What has surprised me is that with the research of numerous others that show this eczema-food link, that there remains doubt, skepticism and disbelief.
 Why is this so?